anthonyumpad/blog/readme.md

 # Blog

 This is a blog application that is using 2 databases, MySQL and MongoDB.
-This has two different interfaces -- the admin and the public interface.
+This has three different interfaces -- superadmin, admin and the public interface.
+The superamin allows the adding/editing or users.
 The admin interface allows the blog admin to add, edit, delete, preview, publish and unpublish his post.
 It also allows the admin to add different blog categories.
 The public interface is the blog page for public viewing of the admin's posts.

 ## Pre-requisites